Researching your options

 - Official UK postgraduate rankings on the Postgrad.com website

 - The Research Assessment Exercise (RAE) (2008) gives rankings for British institutions by subject and institution.
-It will be replaced in 2013 by the Reference Excellence Framework (REF)
+It will be replaced by the Reference Excellence Framework (REF) and the first outcomes will be published in December 2014

 How do employers view the course?
 On completion of the course are graduates successful in finding a job?